mantczakaus/ont_amplicon/README.md

 If multiple fastq files exist for a single sample, they will first need to be merged using the `merge: true` option using [`Fascat`](https://github.com/epi2me-labs/fastcat).
 Then the read names of the fastq file created will be trimmed after the first whitespace, for compatiblity purposes with all downstream tools.

-Reads can also be optionally trimmed of adapters and/or quality filtered:
+Reads are trimmed of adapters and optionally quality filtered:
-- Search for presence of sequencing adapters in sequences reads using [`Porechop ABI`](https://github.com/rrwick/Porechop) by specifying the ``adapter_trimming: true`` parameter.
+- Reads are searched for the presence of sequencing adapters using [`Porechop ABI`](https://github.com/rrwick/Porechop).
 Porechop ABI parameters can be specified using ```porechop_options: '{options} '```, making sure you leave a space at the end before the closing quote.
 Please refer to the Porechop manual.

   **Special usage:**
   To limit the search to known adapters listed in [`adapter.py`](https://github.com/bonsai-team/Porechop_ABI/blob/master/porechop_abi/adapters.py), just specify the ```adapter_trimming: true``` parameter.